koolkusum/Technica2023/README.md

 ![commentlikefriend](https://github.com/koolkusum/Technica2023/assets/55637805/b753109a-04f8-4df5-b346-65b0a6da5f5a)

 ## Making a Post

 It is super easy!
 Write a description and upload and image and boom!
 Your post is added to the database and uploaded onto the website.

 ![makingpost](https://github.com/koolkusum/Technica2023/assets/55637805/cf253bb1-e53e-49fc-a4f3-22ba1d043170)

+# See the Future

+Of course, within 24 hours I can't have the most perfect product but think about the vision and potential!